PirateEra/MVP/README.md

 > **Note**: The training dataset is derived from the [Rank-DistiLLM](https://github.com/webis-de/rank-distillm) dataset after further processing.
 The detailed post-processing procedure can be found in the original paper.

-## Reproduced plots
-To reproduce figures 4 and 6 from the original paper (FLOPs and view token ablation study), we provide the following notebook: `figure6_and_4_reproduced_plot.ipynb` under the `inference` directory.

 ## Extension
 ### Noise experiments